Miners, broker downgrades weigh on UK's FTSE 100 | Business

 Miners, broker downgrades weigh on UK's FTSE 100

-UK's top share index fell on Tuesday, as miners came under pressure for a third day after metal prices slumped on worries over fresh COVID-19 lockdowns in China, while a handful of bearish brokerage actions also weighed on stocks.
+UK's top share index dipped on Tuesday, as miners came under pressure for a third day after metal prices slumped on strict COVID-19 lockdowns in top consumer China, while bearish brokerage actions weighed on real estate stocks.

 - Country: